WebOrigami/docs/src/content/builtins/site/jsonKeys.md

 .keys.json: '["about/","index.html"]'
 ```

-By including the `.keys.json` files in the static build of the site, you will make it possible for yourself and others to completely traverse the site tree using the [SiteTree](/async-tree/SiteTree.html) class and the `tree:` protocol.
+By including the `.keys.json` files in the static build of the site, you will make it possible for yourself and others to completely traverse the site tree using the [SiteTree](/async-tree/SiteTree.html) class and the [`httstree:`](/builtins/httpstree.html) protocol.

 See also [`static`](static.html).